 There are three parts to your hearing instruments:

 - The wire over the ear

-- The receiver the receiver may have either a custom tip or a dome covering it.
+- The speaker (sometimes called a receiver) the speaker may have either a custom tip or a dome covering it.

 - The actual aid that sits behind the ear.